swagger-api/swagger-parser/README.md

 ### Usage
-Using the swagger-parser is simple.
+Using the Swagger Parser is simple.
 Once included in your project, you can read a OpenAPI Specification from any location:

 ```java
 import io.swagger.v3.parser.OpenAPIV3Parser;